Skip sidebar navigation

 Sunday, May 17, 1:00 pm

 Join Mayor Stovall and your neighbors for a fun, welcoming group bike ride exploring local streets.
+We will meet at Bella Vista Park playground.
 These rides are designed for all skill levels.
-Check the webpage for details.

 East Portland Sunday Parkways

 We’re partnering with Portland for this car-free celebration, which reaches Gresham this year.
 Cruise a 3.9-mile route connecting neighborhood parks with family-friendly activities along the way.
-Watch our webpage for details about a “bike bus” —a group ride led by experienced riders — so people can travel together from Gresham.
-Visit the City of Portland for a map and more details.
+Visit the East Portland Sunday Parkways page for more details, including a map.

 Bike Repair Events